Temecula: A Southern California wine oasis

 Temecula Valley.
 Photo by Leigh Castelli.

 Think Southern California, and beach towns, mountains and desert landscapes come to mind.
 But wine country?
 Yep, that’s what you get in Temecula, a charming town about 60 miles north of San Diego.
-Temecula Valley Southern California wine country enjoys welcoming weather year-round, often characterized as a Mediterranean climate with warm, dry summers, and cool winters with relatively low rainfall.
+Temecula Valley wine country enjoys welcoming weather year-round, often characterized as a Mediterranean climate with warm, dry summers, and cool winters with relatively low rainfall.

 It’s a casual community with an old west flair and very relaxed attitude when it comes to dogs.
 And it’s coming on strong when it comes to wine, with more than 40 wineries and twice as many growers in the Temecula Valley Southern California Wine Region.